solomonsjoseph/RePORTaLiN/docs/sphinx/user_guide/configuration.rst

 See Also
 --------

+- :doc:`quickstart`: Quick start guide with validation examples
 - :doc:`usage`: How to use configuration in practice
+- :doc:`troubleshooting`: Configuration troubleshooting with ``validate_config()``
-- :mod:`config`: API documentation for configuration module
+- :doc:`../api/config`: Complete API documentation for configuration module
-- :doc:`troubleshooting`: More troubleshooting tips
+- :doc:`../developer_guide/extending`: Extending configuration for custom needs
+- :doc:`../changelog`: Version 0.0.3 configuration enhancements